 So, what is the opposite side of the coin of meditation and self-inquiry (in the way I am referring to them)?
 Initially, I would have just said presence, or being, or being in the present moment, or being in the now.
 That is how it was portrayed in most of my readings and awareness educations.
 When I began my 3-year certification process to be an Alexander Technique teacher at age 32, there was a lot of consideration of mindfulness.
 Being familiar with meditation was the perfect lead up to this training since I was already comfortable ignoring/dismissing the muck in my mind, a technical mode that supports being aware of one’s body in the present moment.
 Someone like Thich Nhat Hahn presents this beautifully in his book The Miracle of Mindfulness.
 I mostly remember his description of doing the dishes.
 Perhaps because I was a long-time dancer and heavily steeped in the Alexander Technique it was easy for me to notice my body’s activity in the moment; I can’t know the effect his book would have on others, but for me it made the sensory experience (of doing the dishes) very accessible and pleasant.
 Though I am attempting in this article to point out which education and personal practices led to the particular body of work I developed and write books on (Mindful Reality), of course nothing in life is a direct line.

 Since around 2009, I have been intensely embedded in a constant mindful awareness where I notice my body in its activities almost as much as I notice my thoughts.
 For me, mindfulness has become about recognizing the body as the initiator, the decider, the mover, the doer, the physical actor in the space it is occupying, and acknowledging that what we call action is simply this physical behavior in real time, not our thoughts about our actions.
-The fact that our whole body is always here (if we’re alive), continually coordinating with the flow of time in all its doings whether or not we are aware of it, feeling mentally present, or paying attention to the now, is what fascinates me and what I like to share with others.
-One doesn’t need to be present to be present.
+The fact that our whole body is always here (if we’re alive), continually coordinating with the flow of time in all its doings whether or not we are aware of it, is what fascinates me.
+In other words, one doesn’t need to be present to be present.
 Though we may space out of conscious presence, we can never drop out of occupying space or our physical existence and movement/activity/action.
 The real story of our life (how we spend our time) occurs automatically.
 We can find out what that is if we happen to notice what we are doing, but our actions are not dependent on that observation.
 Just knowing that thoughts are only predictive, speculative comments and not a person’s real-life physical behavior makes them less interesting to me.
 Though what we see may not be to our liking, it is a more truthful account than our mental stories.

 I suspect my form of mindfulness is a bit different than most, which tends to strictly be about a mental or sensory awareness of what one is doing, or an experience of what is going on around one (the sights, sounds, smells, touch, etc.).
 But I adore knowing that regardless of what my mental or sensorial state is, my physical body (which is the only me that exists) is always present in the space in a continuous state of involuntary action.
 That is the main attraction of my life.
 Being present in the usual way it is considered doesn’t make one more present in reality.
 This is funny to think about, but we can relax into knowing there is nothing to do to make ourself be or act correctly.
 Existence and right action are one and the same.